Guiding-center dynamics in a screw-pinch magnetic field: Introduction

 which is a constant of the reduced motion.
 In the spirit of Kruskal's pioneering work\cite{Kruskal_1962}, and following recent works by Burby {\it et al.}\cite{Burby_loops_2019,burby_nearly_2023}, the reduced action integral (\ref{eq:J3_def}) is said to satisfy the {\it Kruskal identity}:

-where the ordering parameter $\epsilon$ appears in a non-perturbative setting in the definition of $J_{3}$, which yields a non-perturbative definition of the magnetic moment $\mu_{\rm gc}$.
+where the ordering parameter $\epsilon$ appears in a non-perturbative setting in the definition of $J_{r}$, which yields a non-perturbative definition of the magnetic moment $\mu_{\rm gc}$.
+We note that since the left-hand side of Eq.~\eqref{eq:Kruskal} is explicitly gyroangle-independent, the guiding-center magnetic moment \eqref{eq:mugc_series}, which is defined in particle phase space, must be gyroangle-independent as well when the full-orbit particle solution is inserted.
+More importantly, this gyroangle independence must occur without gyroangle-averaging.
+Hence, a second important constraint associated with the Kruskal identity \eqref{eq:Kruskal} is that the expansion of the guiding-center magnetic moment \eqref{eq:mugc_series} must be explicitly gyroangle-independent, which yields a consistency constraint between the full-orbit particle dynamics and the guiding-center transformation.

-In recent papers \cite{j_w_burby_nonperturbative_2025,Holas_etal_2025}, the Kruskal identity (\ref{eq:Kruskal}) was proved for two doubly-symmetric magnetic geometries.
-First, this identity was proved up to fourth order in $\epsilon$ (including second-order effects in magnetic field non-uniformity) for the case of a straight magnetic field ${\bf B} = (1+y)\,\wh{\sf z}$ with a constant gradient, where the canonical momenta $(P_{x},P_{z})$ in the ignorable directions $(x,z)$ are invariant.
-Second, a screw-pinch magnetic field was considered, with the magnetic field expressed in terms of an Eulerian representation
+In a recent paper \cite{Holas_etal_2025}, the Kruskal identity (\ref{eq:Kruskal}) was proved for two doubly-symmetric magnetic geometries.
+First, this identity was proved up to fourth order in $\epsilon$ (including second-order effects in magnetic field non-uniformity) for the case of a straight magnetic field ${\bf B} = (1+y)\,\wh{\sf z}$ with a constant gradient\cite{Brizard_2017,Brizard_2022}, where the canonical momenta $(P_{x},P_{z})$ in the ignorable directions $(x,z)$ are invariant.
+This case is briefly reviewed in App.~\ref{sec:screw_pinch}, where the Kruskal identity \eqref{eq:Kruskal} is proved and the constraint that the gyroangle independence of the guiding-center magnetic moment \eqref{eq:mugc_series} is verified.